Best Cheap Honeymoon Destinations

 One top tip is to organise everything independently, you could contact accommodation in each location and ask them for guidance booking activities or local dining experiences on the cheap.
 This will save you tons compared to your average travel package.

-Romania offers both vibrant cities and incredible natural scenery
+Romania offers both vibrant cities and incredible natural scenery, and really is a unique and off the beaten track potential honeymoon destination.

 Traditional European honeymoon hotspots like Paris and Barcelona are beautiful, but can be incredibly costly.
 Those who long for the historic architecture, thriving cultural scenes, and delicious dining options these European metropolises are known for at a fraction of the cost could do no better than to consider the Balkans.